Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/08/into-the-forests.md

 “The tree has to invest nitrogen where it is most useful.
 This creates constantly conflicting goals,” explains the environmental scientist.
 For this reason, he says, it depends highly on the survival strategy of the tree species where in the crown the tree makes this investment.

-After a while, Merz puts down her reading.
-The photosynthesis measurements are very time consuming, taking at least 20 minutes per leaf – time she uses to read.
-The walkie-talkie crackles as the tree climbers make contact with her.
-They exchange just a few words and then Merz gets up and disappears around the bend.
-Barely two minutes later, she is back with the next beech branch and repeats the measurement procedure – a sort of assembly line task for the young researcher.

-## Long days in the forest

 When the leaves are clamped in the photosynthesis measuring instrument, once again the drill is to wait 45 minutes until picking up the next leaves from the tree-climbers.
 “Our days in the forest can get rather long,” says Bachofen.
 “At the end of the day, after we’ve cleaned and put away most of the equipment, we still have to wait until the last measurements are finished.”

+## Long days in the forest

 Finally holiday time: ETH News will present a special summer series during the break, with a new focus periodically.